Meet other childminders

 1a Holbrooke Court, N7 0BF Tel: 020 7527 1990

-Tuesday, 10 – 11.30
+Tuesday, 10 – 11.30 Term time only

 Sharon Henry, the early year’s practitioner will be available to support the group to plan for the next session, support children’s interests and giving practical advice on children’s learning and development.

-Jo Hunter Childminding coordinator will be attending the group:
+Jo Hunter Childminding coordinator

 Partnership Working